150: No Such Thing As A Helium Filled Pufferfish

 Does he spend his whole life upside down?

-And the way that this guy floats is by filling his stomach with gas, and then he bobbles up to the top of the surface of the ocean, and then he has his stomach keeping him afloat.
+And the way that this guy floats is by filling his stomach with gas, and then he bobbles bobbles up to the top of the surface of the ocean and then he has his stomach keeping him afloat.

 Prime candidate for this new animal balloon we've been talking about.

-So same thing, these sea slugs, their body twists 180 degrees as they grow.
+snails recently.
+So, same thing, these sea slugs, their body twists 180 degrees as they grow, so their gills and their anus end up right by their head.

 Who's to say that when they're a baby nudie brank that they're not upside down then and they flip to be the right way around?

-Exactly like us being born in a handstand position and us realising this didn't feel so right.
+Exactly, like us being born in a handstand position and us realizing this didn't feel so right.

 Can't wait for all the girls to fancy me